 - 1/2 cup butter, melted

 - 1-1/2 cups all-purpose flour

-- Preheat krumkake plates over medium heat for about 10 minutes or until a drop of water "dances" when dropped on plates.
-Brush plates with sweet butter; place 1 tablespoon dough in center of lower plate; close iron and press handles together.
-If excess dough comes out sides, remove with table knife.
+- Preheat krumkake iron over medium heat for about 10 minutes or until a drop of water "dances" when dropped onto plates.
+Brush plates with butter; place 1 tablespoon dough in center of lower plate.
+Close iron and press handles together.
+If excess dough comes out sides, remove with a table knife.

-- Fill cooled cones with sweetened whipped cream if desired.
+- If desired, fill some or all of the cooled cones with sweetened whipped cream.
 Serve immediately.

 Nutrition Facts1 krumkake: 81 calories, 4g fat (3g saturated fat), 26mg cholesterol, 7mg sodium, 10g carbohydrate (6g sugars, 0 fiber), 1g protein.

 Dec 10, 2014